rakijah/SqlBuilder/README.md

 # SqlBuilder
 This library provides a quick and easy way to build an SQL command string through command-chaining.
 It's still in early development and currently supports `SELECT`, `INSERT`,`DELETE` and basic `ALTER TABLE` and `CREATE TABLE` commands.
 Sorting also needs to be redone, as there is currently no way to really specify sorting priority for multiple sorting columns.
 Formatting dates for specific providers is still a work in progress.

+!! *Don't use this in production environments.
+It does not use parameters and simply interpolates values into the command string* !!

+It's basically an insecure micro-Dapper clone.

 # Usage
 First, create classes that will represent the tables using the custom attributes `SqlTableName` and `SqlColumn`, like so:
 ```csharp